The 9 Best Men’s Consignment Outlets for Cashing in on Old Clothes

 A site like Poshmark is good for a seller who doesn’t have high-end designer items, is willing to put in a little bit of work and wants to keep the bulk of their earnings.

 Brick-and-Mortar Men’s Consignment Stores

-From the same people who brought you women’s consignment site My Sister’s Closet and home furnishings consignment site My Sister’s Attic, Well Suited has retail stores in Arizona and California.
-It also allows shoppers to browse items online and place orders by phone.
+From the same people who brought you women’s consignment site My Sister’s Closet and home furnishings consignment site My Sister’s Attic, Well Suited has retail stores in Arizona.
+It also allows shoppers to browse and purchase items online.